Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 the own aircraft altitude (for example when attacking up-hill).
 Since that is measured using the barometric altitude, depending on the pressure-setting, this can lead to erratic behavior during hot days when flying low.
-Problematic situations like this were commonly referred to as _Idiot_ mode, as the tracking system started to behave very odd and it was very difficult to restore proper behavior.
+Problematic situations like this were commonly referred to as _Idiot mode_, as the tracking system started to behave very odd and it was very difficult to restore proper behavior.
 The crew often had to deactivate the INS integration temporarily in order to disable the automatic tracking.